YINI-lang/YINI-spec/YINI-Specification.md

 ---

 ## 1. Intro
-`YINI` is a configuration file format, it stands for **Y**et another **INI** markup language.
+`YINI` is a configuration file format (a formal language), it stands for **Y**et another **INI** markup language.
 It consists of plain text with a simple syntax and structure, consisting of Key–Value pairs and Key-List pairs, organized in sections.

 Recommended filename extension for a YINI file is `.yini`.